 - b.
 Comment and reflect on mechanisms in place for addressing and eliminating bullying and harassment.
-This should include: - + how incidents are recorded; - + initiatives to address gaps between policies and practices; - + results from staff consultation, presented by gender and category of post, and may include data on additional equality grounds.
+This should include: - + how incidents are recorded; - initiatives to address gaps between policies and practices; - + results from staff consultation, presented by gender and category of post, and may include data on additional equality grounds.

-18% (163) of survey respondents report having experienced bullying and/or harassment within the last 3 years 65% (106) therein are women, prevalent among PMS members, for all genders.
+18% (163) of survey respondents report having experienced bullying and/or harassment within the last 3 years 65% (106) therein are women, 56% (59) are PMS, 33% (35) are academic, and 11% (12) are researchers.
+Reports of bullying and harassment are more prevalent among PMS members, for all genders.